basti-kachel/openstacknov2013-practicallessons/index.md

 ## Why high availability ?

+* Business need
-* We provide our customers service level agreement with high availability up to 99,99 %.
+* We provide our customers SLAs with availability up to 99,99%.

 # How did we do it?